maxplush/final-proj/README.md

 # RAG Project: My Father's Memoir

 This project centers around the memoir of my late father, using a Retrieval-Augmented Generation (RAG) approach.
 I utilized the Groq RAG LLM to process text from select chapters of his memoir and integrated Monster GPT to generate AI images based on the content of each chapter.
-Additionally, I used Streamlit to create a front-end interface for interaction with the application.
+I also used Streamlit to create a front-end interface for interaction with the application.

 ## Requirements